 - Pennsylvania Courts may accept further appeals

-Individual cases and claims will differ considerably in how a Bloomsburg lawyer might assist.
-When employees experience injuries on the job, it is their obligation to notify their employer within 120 days and file compensation claims three years post-injury.
+Individual cases and claims will differ considerably in how a Bloomsburg workers’ comp lawyer might assist.
+When employees experience injuries on the job, they are required to notify their employer within 120 days and file compensation claims three years after the injury.

 What Injuries Are Covered in a Workers’ Compensation Claim?